Jawadban/captain/README.md

 # Builds and Side Quests

-React, Webpack, Babel and RESTful Express server is working but sorry did not have much time to implement Web app.
+React, Webpack, Babel and RESTful Express server is setup and working but sorry did not have much time to implement Web app.

 You can start the Express Node server running React by: